South Korea - Social Security Insights | Workia

 Contributions

 Contributions to the various branches of Korean social security are calculated separately and using different income caps.
-Employer contributions are, for most service industries, approximately 11% and employee contributions are approximately 9%.
+Employer and employee contributions are, for most service industries, approximately 9%each, but the income caps limit contributions to the Pension and Health elements of the system to about $486 per month for the employer and the same for the employee.
+Contribution rates are due to start increasing from 2027, ultimately reaching 13% of capped income.

 Treaties

-Korea has almost 40 bilateral social security agreements, including agreements with the UK, US, Canada, China, Australia and most European countries.
+Korea has 41 bilateral social security agreements, including agreements with the UK, US, Canada, China, Australia and most European countries.

 These agreements determine which country has the right the levy social security contributions, has the obligation to provide benefits, and prevent social security being levied twice on the same income.
 The majority also deal with the issue of pension totalization.
-Most inbounds expatriates to South Korea therefore continue to pay home country social security rather than Korean contributions.
+Most inbound expatriates to South Korea therefore continue to pay home country social security rather than Korean contributions, and outbound Korean expatriates continue to be insured at home.

 Exemptions

-Expatriates on foreign payrolls can be exempted from the National Health Insurance portion of Korean social security if they are covered by employer sponsored foreign medical insurance or their home country’s statutory health insurance.
-This is regardless of their home country – so the exemption may be available to expatriates from non-agreement countries.
+Expatriates on foreign payrolls who are not covered by a social security agreement can be exempted from the National Health Insurance portion of Korean social security if they are covered by employer sponsored foreign medical insurance or their home country’s statutory health insurance.

 Administration